digital-blueprint/handbook/docs/howtos/forks.md

-# GIT Fork Strategy
+# How to Fork an Upstream Project

-In some cases we want to fork an existing Project (usually git based), partly because we want to fix and implement things which can be up-streamed later on or for VPU specific changes that will stay around forever.
+In some cases we want to fork an existing Project (usually git based), partly because we want to fix and implement things which can be up-streamed later on or for DBP specific changes that will stay around forever.

-For this use case we define two strategies so that for every project the naming and steps are similar.

-!!! note
-    This is only 90% tested, some things might be slightly off, feel free to update when following the steps.
+Our goals are:

+* We want our changes to be in a format suitable for upstreaming, so separate commits for separate changes.
+* We want a linear history so it's clearly visible which changes we added on top.
+* We want updating to a new upstream release to be easy.
+* We want reverting to a previous release to be easy in case the rebase step introduced an error.

 ## How to represent our changes in the git fork